alttch/eva3/doc/lm/lm.rst

 controller.
 If LM PLC fails to get the item list during loading, it will use the existing one.

-To control the list of the received items you can use *lm-cmd* or :doc:`/lm/lm_api` function :ref:`list_remote<lmapi_list_remote>`:
+To control the list of the received items you can use *eva lm* or :doc:`/lm/lm_api` function :ref:`list_remote<lmapi_list_remote>`:

 .. code-block:: bash

-    lm-cmd list_remote -p unit
+    eva lm remote -p unit
-    lm-cmd list_remote -p sensor
+    eva lm remote -p sensor

 All connected controllers have the following properties that can be changed while LM PLC is running: